‘Tis the Season for Giving

 What to do when points are “given” on your Missouri driver’s license

-The Holiday season may be considered the “most wonderful time of the year.”
-It’s also the time of year when more people are out on the road traveling to and from holiday parties and family gatherings.
+The hustle and bustle of the holiday season is prevalent this time of year.
+It’s the time of year when more people are out on the road traveling to and from holiday parties and family gatherings.
 More time on the road, means more opportunities for traffic violations to happen.
 And, with the Missouri point system, traffic violations can lead to points on your license.

-If you need help figuring out next steps for your traffic violation, or have specific questions about getting points removed off of your license, contact Kitchin Law Firm for a free consultation.
+Need help figuring out next steps for your traffic violation, or have specific questions about getting points removed off of your license?
+Contact Kitchin Law Firm for a free consultation.

 MISSOURI POINT SYSTEM

-Every type of moving violation has a set amount of points that will be added to your record.
+Every type of moving violation has a set amount of points that can accumulate on your record.
 If you accumulate up to 4 points within a 12 month time frame, you can expect to be sent a point accumulation advisory letter from the Missouri Department of Revenue (DOR).

 Quick tip.
 Points can accumulate fast.
 We highly recommend checking and knowing the status of your driving record, that way you can take the necessary precautions to protect your privileges.